plancksecurity/foundation-planckCoreV3/test/README.md

 ## To run individual test suites, especially for debugging purposes

-1. To run sequentially, IN THE SAME PROCESS: ./EngineTests TestSuiteName* (for example, for DeleteKeyTest: ./EngineTests DeleteKeyTest*)
+1. To run sequentially, IN THE SAME PROCESS: ./EngineTests --gtest_filter=TestSuiteName* (for example, for DeleteKeyTest: ./EngineTests DeleteKeyTest*)
-2. To debug the same: lldb ./EngineTests TestSuiteName*
+2. To debug the same: lldb ./EngineTests -- --gtest_filter=TestSuiteName*
 3. To run sequentially IN DIFFERENT PROCESSES: (FIXME - is this really the case?)

 # Creating new tests